From the time I was 13 on, I was a promiscuous teen.

 Thank you to Geoffrey Riley and the JPR team for interviewing me on this topic.
 You can listen to that interview by clicking here.

 Thank you to Paul Gilmartin for having me on his podcast, The Mental Illness Happy Hour.
-An interview on the popular podcast with host, Paul Gilmartin, where I reads the open letter I wrote to the men who took advantage of me as a young teen, discussing gray area issues like consent, alcohol, objectification and trading sex for love, attention or to avoid abandonment.
+An interview on the popular podcast with host, Paul Gilmartin, where I read my essay discussing gray area issues like consent, alcohol, objectification and trading sex for love, attention or to avoid abandonment.
 You can listen by downloading the podcast app or going to: https://mentalpod.com/archives/5168.

 I am an artist and writer, living in Talent, Oregon with my husband and daughter.
-I play in the ocean to stay strong and inspired, and I often visit my hometown of New Orleans, where the rhythm of my heartbeat is renewed.
-Follow me on Facebook and Instagram.
-Join me on this crazy beautiful Artventure.
+I use creativity to break through anxiety paralysis, I play in the ocean to stay strong and inspired, and I often visit my hometown of New Orleans, where the rhythm of my heartbeat is renewed.
+Follow me on Facebook and Instagram where I post stuff sometimes.
+To hear from me more regularly, join me on this crazy, beautiful Artventure.